MasterB3ar/ChernOS/docs/TROUBLESHOOTING.md

 Use:

 - `perf on` (or `perf off`) to toggle the “perf mode” CSS class used by the UI to reduce expensive effects.

-## AArch64 / Apple Silicon builds

-This flake is primarily configured for an **x86_64 ISO** output (`.#iso`).
-If you attempt to build for `aarch64-linux`, you’ll need to adjust the flake outputs and ensure all dependencies and bootloader settings support that target.